 Answer: Application for the Education Programme award is open from August of each year till end October of the same year.
 Successful applicants will receive their awards in the form of a cheque during an awards presentation ceremony held at the beginning of the next academic year.
 Students pursuing courses in the ITE, Polytechnic or University will receive their awards in two installments corresponding to their two academic semesters.
 SPD will notify them of the date to collect their 2nd installment.
 Students enrolling for full–time study in the ITE, Polytechnic, Junior College or University must first submit a copy of their admission acceptance letter.

 Day Activity Centre

 Question: What are the charges for clients at the Day Activity Centre (DAC)?

 Answer: Lunch and tea breaks are provided for clients under the DAC programme.

 Question: How much does SPD need in order to operate and how are the funds raised?

-SPD's operating budget is in the region of $10 million.
-Revenue includes grants from the government, fees collected from programmes as well as donations through fundraising from corporate partners and the public.
+Answer: SPD's operating budget is in the region of $10 million.
+Revenue includes grants from the Government, fees collected from programmes as well as donations through fundraising from corporate partners and the public.